tmplab/LJay/README.md

 ![Nozoid synthetizer](http://nozoid.com/wp-content/uploads/2017/05/OCS_previus-600x330.png)

-Functions originated by nozosc.py and executed in llstr.py (See Nozosc readme for complete OSC implementation and how to control Nozosc)
+Functions originated by nozosc.py and executed in llstr.py (See Nozosc readme for complete OSC implementation and how to control Nozosc).
+A new firmware by loloster is mandatory for OCS 2 (https://github.com/loloster/ocs-2) and MMO3 (https://github.com/loloster/mmo-3)

 /nozoid/osc/number value : Store a new value for given oscillator/LFO/VCO